Go to content

 Spousal Support

-• Eligibility: Courts consider factors such as the length of the relationship, roles during the relationship (including caregiving or career sacrifices), financial need, and ability to pay.
+• Eligibility for Spousal Support: Courts consider factors such as the length of the relationship, roles during the relationship (including caregiving or career sacrifices), financial need, and ability to pay.

 • Types of Support: Support may be periodic (ongoing payments) or a lump sum, depending on the circumstances and agreements between the parties.